British Army Challenger 2 main battle tanks advance down a road near Tapa, Estonia. During the NATO exercise Winter Camp. Source: NATO

 STEADFAST DART 26 (2 Jan – 18 Mar, Germany / Baltic Sea)

-NATO’s largest exercise of 2026 so far (main live phase now concluded).
+NATO’s largest completed exercise of early 2026.
 The second deployment of the Allied Reaction Force (ARF), and its first under JFC Brunssum.
 Approximately 10,000–11,000 personnel from 13 nations — including ARF units from Bulgaria, Czechia, Germany, Greece, Italy, Lithuania, Spain, and Türkiye plus linking forces — exercised multi-domain operations at Bergen training area in Lower Saxony with amphibious elements on the Baltic coast.

 Steadfast Dart 2026: NATO’s First Major Test of the Allied Reaction Force